On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

-Here, to eliminate the $(i,j)$-th entry $(j=n+1, \ldots, 2n-2, i= j+2, $\ldots$, 2n)$, we use \r{j+1}{i}, which is together with \r{2n+1-i}{2n-j}, \c{i}{j+1}, and \c{2n-j}{2n+1-i}.
+Next, we will modify entries as in $(\ref{eqn:step2})$ as {\cred follows}. {\cred } Here, to eliminate the $(i,j)$-th entry $(j=n+1, \ldots, 2n-2, i= j+2, $\ldots$, 2n)$, we use \r{j+1}{i}, which is together with \r{2n+1-i}{2n-j}, \c{i}{j+1}, and \c{2n-j}{2n+1-i}.
 Clearly, \r{2n+1-i}{2n-j} satisfies (Y), and (Z).
 Moreover, \c{2n-j}{2n+1-i} clearly satisfies (Y), and (Z) except for $i=2n$.
 Even for $i=2n$, \c{2n-j}{1} satisfies (Y), and (Z) since $r- (-r-k) >0$ as in the modification of $(\ref{eqn:step1})$.
 Since the $(j+1)$-th row is not modified yet, \c{i}{j+1} also satisfies (Y) and (Z).